haiwen/seafile-docs/deploy/migrate_from_sqlite_to_mysql.md

 mysql> source seafile_db_data.sql;
 ```

-1. Import seahub data to MySql.
+1. Import seahub data to MySql (this one takes the longest).

  ```
 mysql> use seahub_db;